WolfTech-Innovations/ATR-NET/README.md

 - The Bitcoin community for blockchain concepts
 - The Go team for excellent networking libraries
 - All contributors and early adopters
+- Claude AI for help with the coding and making this awesome README

 ---